Itvisors/mendix-SplitPaneWidget/README.md

 - Configure minimum sizes for each pane.
 - Multiple split panes can be nested to create an IDE style page

-## Limitations
-- Mendix does not allow just any widget to be placed in the container of a pluggable widget.
-Unfortunately this also includes datagrid and listview.

 ## Usage
 - Place the widget on the page
 - Put content in each panel